zmnix/lukittu/README.md

 ## Documentation

-For comprehensive documentation on how to use Lukittu, visit: [https://docs.lukittu.com/introduction](https://docs.lukittu.com/introduction)
+For comprehensive documentation on how to use Lukittu, visit: [https://docs.lukittu.com/introduction](https://docs.lukittu.com/introduction). **The documentation source can be found in its own repository [here](https://github.com/KasperiP/lukittu-docs).**

 ## Contributing